omeka/omeka-s-developer/docs/key_concepts/data_types.md

 Note that we're extending off the built-in `Literal` data type because we're sharing some functionality with it.

-After installing the module, set the new "Date" data type in a resource template for a property.
-Next add an item and set it to this template.
-The property value should change to a date input.
-Enter a date, save the form, and you should see a formatted date describing your resource.
-Edit the item and the date input should contain the date you entered.

 Let's take a closer look at the the markup returned from `Date::form()`:

 ```html